Doctor of Philosophy: Duration, age structure, statistics

 Depending on the specific field of study, completion of a PhD program usually takes four to eight years of study after the bachelor's degree; those students who begin a PhD program with a master's degree may complete their PhD degree a year or two sooner.
 As PhD programs typically lack the formal structure of undergraduate education, there are significant individual differences in the time taken to complete the degree.
 Overall, 57% of students who begin a PhD program in the US will complete their degree within ten years, approximately 30% will drop out or be dismissed, and the remaining 13% of students will continue on past ten years.

 The median age of PhD recipients in the US is 32 years.
 While many candidates are awarded their degree in their 20s, 6% of PhD recipients in the US are older than 45 years.

 The number of PhD diplomas awarded by US universities has risen nearly every year since 1957, according to data compiled by the US National Science Foundation.
 In 1957, US universities awarded 8,611 PhD diplomas; 20,403 in 1967; 31,716 in 1977; 32,365 in 1987; 42,538 in 1997; 48,133 in 2007, and 55,006 in 2015.

 Funding

 PhD students at US universities typically receive a tuition waiver and some form of annual stipend.
 Many US PhD students work as teaching assistants or research assistants.
-Graduate schools increasingly encourage their students to seek outside funding; many are supported by fellowships they obtain for themselves or by their advisers' research grants from government agencies such as the National Science Foundation and the National Institutes of Health.
-Many Ivy League and other well-endowed universities provide funding for the entire duration of the degree program (if it is short) or for most of it, especially in the forms of tuition waivers/stipends.
+Sometimes graduate schools encourage their students to seek outside funding; many are supported by fellowships they obtain for themselves or by their advisers' research grants from government agencies such as the National Science Foundation and the National Institutes of Health.
+Many Ivy League and other well-endowed universities provide funding for the entire duration of the degree program or for most of it, especially in the forms of tuition waivers/stipends.